This is a guest post by interior designer Patrick Martins.

 Get the Word Out Through Clever Marketing Strategies

-A miniscule budget often makes advertising in trade publications or your local newspaper a complete impossibility.
+A miniscule budget often makes advertising in trade publications, your local newspaper, or getting marketing consulting services a complete impossibility.
 In this instance, using your creativity is the best way to get the word out.
 The best place to start is with social media, so don’t hesitate to place a small ad on Facebook or Twitter.
 If this modest expense isn’t in your budget, there’s nothing like the power of using your connections.
 For instance, ask your friends or family members if they know anyone who needs help redecorating a bathroom, bedroom or office space.
 You might not be paid for your services, but you’ll have more work for your portfolio and the opportunity to generate some positive word-of-mouth traffic.

 Volunteer Your Services